 The first came at 126, when David Rump blanked Jacob Werner, 2-0.
 Rump was awarded a point in the second period when Werner false-started for the third time and he escaped quickly in the third.

 The second was the battle at 160 that needed overtime to decide.
 The Bulldogs' Parker Eidle escaped and scored on a double-leg takedown early in the second, then Calvin O'Farrell escaped.
-Trailing

 Wilson coach Ken Thomason said, "We knew it was going to be loud in here with another match going on, so we tried to prepare for not jumping the whistle.
-But it comes down to needing to have discipline."
+But it comes down to needing to have discipline.

-"When it gets loud like that, it's hard to hear and
+"When it gets loud like that, it's hard to hear and you have to avoid those cautions," O'Farrell said.

 Given new life in OT, O'Farrell made Eidle pay.
 For the first time in the match he was able to get in tight with Eidle's body from his feet and forced in a wicked headlock.
 He cranked it tight and flipped Eidle to his back and pinned him 27 seconds in.